-Previous Leadership roles that are reviewed with student input and ideas include:
+Leadership roles that are reviewed with student input and additional ideas include:

 Senior Leaders - In the final year at school students nominate and present speeches to peers who then select them to represent the school.

-House Leaders - 2 selected Leaders, lead each of the 4 House Teams.
+House Captains - 4 selected Leaders, lead each of the 4 House Teams.

 Wellbeing Warriors - A student team trained in supporting younger students new to school and recognising and promoting Wellbeing for all.

 Nature Play Crew - Upper Primary students who are trained in Peer Mediation and support in the Nature Play Spaces.
-The Nature Play Crew co-design the school Nature Play areas and past projects include our 'Walkway Woods'', Indigenous Garden and STEM Junior Primary space.
+Past Nature Play Crew's co-designed the school Nature Play areas and past projects include our 'Walkway Woods', 'Wongga Wirra' and STEM Junior Primary space.

 Aboriginal and Torres Strait Islander Leaders - Upper Primary Aboriginal Students are leaders of projects that build cultural competency and ensure an inclusive environment for all.
-Previous projects have included developing an Indigenous Garden and our own Acknowledgement of Country video.
+Previous projects have included developing our 'Wongga Wirra' Indigenous Garden and our own Acknowledgement of Country video.

 Student Voice - All senior students take on leadership to collect and collate student feedback.
-Students across the school are asked about their views on focused areas of wellbeing, engagement and achievement.
+Students across the school are asked about their views on focused areas of learning and wellbeing.
 Past feedback processes have included anti-bullying to inform student wellbeing procedures; inquiry into how ways students learn best and areas of passion; and focused feedback connected to the School Improvement priorities of numeracy and writing.
 Senior students pre-plan and design the questions and processes to use when they lead 'Student Voice' as small teams in every class across the school.
+Student Voice is strongly used to shape each years whole-school Connected Curriculum themes and inquiries as staff, students and the Library Teacher meet to co-plan and design each year ahead..

 Student Agency has led to numerous kind whole-school actions, some of which include: Superhero Nurses Day, raising over $1000 funds for coffee for nurses on the COVID wards; Pyjama Day, raising funds for The Hutt Street Homeless; and raising funds for Wellbeing Packs for the elderly at United SA.
 We are a kind community who want to make a positive difference and help others.